Urban Mosaic Cardiff adaptive reuse masterplan u2014 Divya Vura RIBA Part II thesis, Oxford Brookes, multi-generational urban regeneration

 A New Tapestry for Cardiff

-As cities across the UK grapple with economic shifts and pressing environmental demands, the adaptive reuse of the built environment has emerged as a vital architectural strategy.
-In Urban Mosaic, Divya tackles the challenging question: how can we transform underutilized industrial spaces into neighbourhoods that foster social connection, ecological resilience, and intergenerational belonging?
+As UK cities grapple with economic shifts and environmental demands, adaptive reuse of the built environment has emerged as a vital architectural strategy.
+The thesis asks how underutilised industrial spaces can be transformed into neighbourhoods that foster social connection, ecological resilience, and intergenerational belonging.

-Set in a former industrial district of Cardiff, her proposal is not simply a conversion—it is a radical reimagining.
-Rather than erasing the area’s character, Urban Mosaic stitches aged steel sheds and weathered facades into a new urban tapestry.
-The result is a multi-layered development where old and new coexist seamlessly and meaningfully.
+Set in a former industrial district of Cardiff, the proposal is not simply a conversion — it is a re-imagining.
+Rather than erasing the area’s character, Urban Mosaic stitches aged steel sheds and weathered facades into a new urban fabric.
+The result is a multi-layered development where old and new coexist meaningfully.

 Adaptive Reuse as Urban Regeneration

-Central to Divya’s project is the belief that architecture should serve as a bridge—not a barrier—between history and contemporary urban life.
-Urban Mosaic transforms redundant industrial sheds into a network of mixed-use spaces, expertly blending workshop studios, family housing, communal gardens, and social nodes under a shared sustainable vision.
+Central to the project is the belief that architecture should serve as a bridge between history and contemporary urban life.
+Urban Mosaic transforms redundant industrial sheds into a network of mixed-use spaces, blending workshop studios, family housing, communal gardens, and social nodes under a shared sustainable vision.

-This approach honours the district’s industrial heritage while addressing modern needs.
-Strikingly, the retained engineering structures become “urban anchors,” preserving a sense of place and memory even as the site’s purpose evolves.
-Transparent interventions—such as glazed link corridors and light-filled atria—pay homage to the original buildings while inviting daylight, ventilation, and visual permeability.
+The retained engineering structures become “urban anchors,” preserving a sense of place and memory even as the site’s purpose evolves.
+Transparent interventions — glazed link corridors and light-filled atria — pay homage to the original buildings while inviting daylight, ventilation, and visual permeability.

 Designing for All Generations

-What sets Urban Mosaic apart is its strong focus on multi-generational living.
-Instead of siloing different age groups, Divya’s masterplan intentionally layers spaces for children, working adults, and seniors in a thoughtfully woven urban fabric.
+What distinguishes Urban Mosaic is its focus on multi-generational living.
+Instead of siloing different age groups, the masterplan layers spaces for children, working adults, and seniors in a thoughtfully woven urban fabric.
 Housing typologies range from accessible apartments to flexible co-living units and family homes, with adaptable layouts that can change as residents’ needs shift.

-Communal amenities—playgrounds, shared gardens, craft workshops, and cultural spaces—are interspersed throughout.
-These facilities become informal touchpoints, fostering daily interaction between age groups and nurturing enduring bonds across generations.
-In a time when social isolation is a mounting concern, Urban Mosaic’s ethos of connectivity feels especially urgent and inspiring.
+Communal amenities — playgrounds, shared gardens, craft workshops, and cultural spaces — are interspersed throughout.
+These facilities become informal touchpoints, fostering daily interaction between age groups and nurturing bonds across generations.

 Sustainability Rooted in Place

-Achieving environmental resilience in an urban context requires more than green roofs or solar panels.
-Divya’s proposal weaves sustainability into every dimension, using strategies tailored to Cardiff’s unique climate and cultural context.
+Environmental resilience in an urban context requires more than green roofs or solar panels.
+The proposal weaves sustainability into every dimension, using strategies tailored to Cardiff’s climate and cultural context.

-Pockets of green infrastructure punctuate the site, encouraging biodiversity and offering residents restorative encounters with nature.
-Rain gardens and permeable surfaces support sustainable urban drainage systems (SUDs), mitigating flood risks and enhancing microclimate cooling.
-The project’s heritage-led retrofit strategy dramatically reduces embedded carbon compared to demolition and new construction—a reflection of Divya’s commitment to circular design principles.
+Pockets of green infrastructure encourage biodiversity and offer residents restorative encounters with nature.
+Rain gardens and permeable surfaces support sustainable urban drainage systems (SuDS), mitigating flood risks and enhancing microclimate cooling.
+The heritage-led retrofit strategy significantly reduces embodied carbon compared to demolition and new construction — reflecting a commitment to circular design principles.

-Beyond the physical interventions, Urban Mosaic also anticipates broader socio-ecological benefits.
-By cultivating walkable streets and community-driven initiatives, the scheme lays the foundation for health, wellbeing, and long-term stewardship.
+Beyond the physical interventions, Urban Mosaic anticipates broader socio-ecological benefits.
+By cultivating walkable streets and community-driven initiatives, the scheme lays foundations for health, wellbeing, and long-term stewardship.

 Recognising Excellence in Adaptive Reuse